DjanQuiltDB/djanquiltdb/docs/modules/forms.rst

             fields = ['organization', 'type']

-You can also use the ``sharding.forms.ModelFormMetaClass`` metaclass if you don't use the default Django model form.
+You can also use the ``djanquiltdb.forms.ModelFormMetaClass`` metaclass if you don't use the default Django model form.
 For example, when using floppyforms:

 .. code-block:: python

     import floppyforms
     from example.models import User
-    from sharding.forms import ModelFormMetaClass
+    from djanquiltdb.forms import ModelFormMetaClass

     class FloppyModelForm(floppyforms.ModelForm, metaclass=ModelFormMetaClass):